microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/driveitem-search.md

 ### Request

-The following example searches for a match for “Project Contoso” across several fields in the signed-in user’s drive items.
+The following example searches for a match for “Contoso Project” across several fields in the signed-in user’s drive items.

 # [HTTP](#tab/http)